objkt-com/bootloader-monorepo/frontend/README.md

 ## Smart Contract Integration

-The frontend interacts with the svgKT smart contract through:
+The frontend interacts with the bootloader smart contract through:

 - **create_generator**: Submit new generators
 - **update_generator**: Modify existing generators (author only)